Skip to main content

 argocd app get tdp-kafka

-Scenario 1: Pods fail to start
+Scenario 1: Pods failed to initialize

 Diagnosis: